-This section describes what an application should include and sets out a number of elements.
 Applicants should anticipate that failure to submit an application that contains all of the specified elements may negatively affect the review of the application; and, should a decision be made to make an award, it may result in the inclusion of special conditions that preclude access to or use of award funds pending satisfaction of the conditions.

-Moreover, applicants that request competitive funds should anticipate that some application elements are so critical that requests for competitive funds that are unresponsive to the scope of the solicitation, or that do not include all four certifications required by the Coverdell law, a program narrative, and a budget detail worksheet including a budget narrative will neither proceed to peer review nor receive further consideration.
+Moreover, applicants that request competitive funds should anticipate that applications that are unresponsive to the scope of the solicitation, or that do not include application elements designated by NIJ to be critical will neither proceed to peer review nor receive further consideration.
+Under this solicitation, NIJ has designated, for requests for competitive funds, the following application elements as critical: program narrative, budget detail worksheet and budget narrative, and all four certifications required by the Coverdell law.
+The Budget Narrative and the Budget Detail Worksheet may be combined in one document.
+However, if only one document is submitted, it must contain both narrative and detail information.
 (Requests for competitive funds from States must clearly differentiate between the information on program narrative and budget provided for the request for competitive funds and the information provided for the request for "base" funds.)